jcscott2015/platform-science-coding-challenge/README.md

 The challenge is a variation of the [Assignment Problem](https://en.wikipedia.org/wiki/Assignment_problem).
 The difference being rewards rather than costs are being evaluated. ***The Suitability Score*** is a "reward".

 The most popular [Hungarian (Kuhn-Munkres) Algorithm](https://en.wikipedia.org/wiki/Hungarian_algorithm), better explained [here](https://brc2.com/the-algorithm-workshop/), was going to be my solution choice.
 After some investigating, I found evidence that the Jonker-Volgenant algorithm was markedly faster.
-The Hungarian Algorithm has a Big O notation of O(n<sup>3</sup>), where Jonker-Volgenant has been calculated to O(n<sup>2</sup>).
+The Hungarian Algorithm has a time complexity of O(n<sup>3</sup>), where Jonker-Volgenant has been calculated to O(n<sup>2</sup>).
 The Jonker-Volgenant algorithm also has fewer and less complicated steps.

 The Jonker-Volgenant Linear Assignment Problem code flavors are available mostly in Python, and are based on Roy Jonker's C++ code.
 One NodeJS variant [exists](https://github.com/Fil/lap-jv).
 I forked the code and added Typescript support.
 The original C++ code can be a NodeJS addon, but I preferred a Typescript module instead for this challenge.